Elizabeth Hurley, 54, Sizzles In Sheer Pink Lace Dress For Breast Cancer Awareness

 It is October, and actress Elizabeth Hurley is doing her part to promote breast cancer awareness this month.
 The Bedazzled actress dressed for the occasion to help light the Empire State Building to kick off the month-long campaign to help end breast cancer.

-In the series of four images, Hurley wore a gorgeous long-sleeved, hot pink, lace gown that overlaid a tank-style lining of the same color.
+In the series of four images, Hurley wore a gorgeous long-sleeved, hot pink lace gown that overlaid a tank-style lining of the same color.
 The actress’s highlighted brunette hair framed her face with soft curls and flowed over each shoulder and down her back.
-On her face, Hurley wore light pink gloss, pink blush, and she highlighted her gorgeous blue eyes with black eyeliner and mascara.
+On her face, Hurley wore light pink gloss and pink blush.
+She highlighted her gorgeous blue eyes with black eyeliner and mascara.
 She accessorized with a pair of small multi-colored earrings.
 In the background of the first image, the cityscape is visible behind the model.

 In her caption, the 54-year-old revealed that the first time she lit the Empire State Building pink was in 2000.
 She did it alongside Estee Lauder’s Evelyn Lauder, who co-created the pink ribbon along with the brand’s Breast Cancer Campaign.
 Hurley serves as the global ambassador for Estee Lauder’s campaign to end breast cancer.

-The actresses 1.4 million followers appreciated her work on this crucial matter, and several also noted how fabulous she looked while serving as the cause’s ambassador.
-Nearly 10,000 people hit the “like” button in the hour after Hurley posted the series of pictures, and almost 200 left a supportive comment.
+The actress’s 1.4 million followers appreciated her work on this crucial matter, and several also noted how fabulous she looked while serving as the cause’s ambassador.
+Nearly 10,000 people hit the “like” button in the hour after Hurley posted the series of pictures, and almost 200 left supportive comments.

 View this post on Instagram